freesky-edward/blogclub/tech/post/2017-11-06-Kubernetes-Taints&Tolerations.md

 * PodToleratesNodeTaints: one of the predicates rules.

-  Judge whether Pod satisfy the conditions of node tolerance.
+  Judge whether the Pod satisfies the conditions of node tolerance.

 * TaintTolerationPriority: one of the priorities rules.